doconnor9/datafun-06-projects/README.md

 The dataset used in this project is a csv file from Kaggle.
 It can be found at the following url: https://www.kaggle.com/datasets/cjdaffern/gymnastic-champs-mens-all-round

+### This project will include but is not limited to the following:
+* using pandas and working with a DataFrame
+* using lists
+* calculating descriptive statistics
+* creating functions
-### This project will include using pandas and working with a DataFrame, using lists, calculating descriptive statistics, creating functions, using list comprehensions to filter data, using matplotlib for viaualizations including a bar chart and customized histograms;
+* using list comprehensions to filter data
+* using matplotlib for visualizations including a bar chart and customized histograms